pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 OPFS can be used in two modes:
 - Either asynchronous on the [main thread](../rx-storage-opfs.md#using-opfs-in-the-main-thread-instead-of-a-worker)
-- Or in a WebWorker with the faster, aynchronous access with the `createSyncAccessHandle()` method.
+- Or in a WebWorker with the faster, asynchronous access with the `createSyncAccessHandle()` method.

 Because only binary data can be processed, OPFS is made to be a base filesystem for library developers.
 You will unlikely directly want to use the OPFS in your code when you build a "normal" application because it is too complex.
 That would only make sense for storing plain files like images, not to store and query JSON data efficiently.
 I have build a [OPFS based storage](../rx-storage-opfs.md) for RxDB with proper indexing and querying and it took me several months.